veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Virtualization CLI/creating-templates-and-tags.md

 Anka makes it very simple to manage your macOS CI infrastructure-as-a-code.

 > Be aware of the user you're executing Anka CLI commands as.
-If you create Templates as root, they won't be able (when running [`anka list`]({{< relref "docs/Anka Build Cloud/Virtualization CLI/command-reference.md#list" >}})) to other users on the system and vice versa.
+If you create Templates as root, they won't be available (when running [`anka list`]({{< relref "docs/Anka Build Cloud/Virtualization CLI/command-reference.md#list" >}})) to other users on the system and vice versa.

 > If you're running these commands over SSH, and not in an active GUI session, enable automatic login for the current user: Go to `Preferences > Users > enable automatic login`.